EltonTahiri/DeNavify/README.md

 ## Installation

-Clone or download the repository.
+1. Navigate to the "Releases" section of this repository.
-Open the solution in Visual Studio.
+2. Find the latest release and locate the `.exe` file under the assets.
-Build the solution to generate the executable file.
+3. Download the `.exe` file to your computer.
-Run the executable to launch DeNavify.
+4. Run the downloaded `.exe` file to launch DeNavify.

 ```

 ## Usage